rraggl/rraggl/_posts/2015-11-08-Minimalism.md

 - 10 60 Liter bags of unfitting / ugly (in my view, most of it was still as new) / unwanted clothing were donated to the Salvation Army or the Refugee Center here on the island

 - 16 large moving boxes filled with everything from kitchen utensils, to old Laptops and Smartphones, Playstation, Games, Books, childhood toys etc. etc. etc. Either given to friends and neighbours or sold off (with little success) or given to the local "Kringloopwinkel" (= thrift shop).

-    That is just one example...

-    1
-    2
-    3
-    4

-    Previous
-    Next

 One "condition" for me was that I would throw away as little as possible, so last Friday I jammed my car full with all the stuff I could not sell after two weeks and brought everything to the local thrift shop.
 The only thing I asked them in return is to put aside nice LPs / Minidiscs - music being one of those "things" that have real value for me - if they get them and that was fine with them.